nareshbhatia/bullsfirst-exercise/exercises/exercise-6-accounts-page.md

 9. Write an integration test using Cypress that starts from the Sign-in page and navigates to the Accounts page.
 For this test, do not repeat the authentication workflow in code.
-Create a Cypress command named `signupJohnSmith` to signup and authenticate a user.
+Create a Cypress command named `signupJohnSmith` to signup and authenticate the `John Smith` user.
 See accelerated-news example.
 The command is defined in `/cypress/support/commands`.
 This command should be used in all tests that need to test an authenticated page.
 10. Attach a screenshot of your implementation to your pull request.

 ## Tips